Empty Nest? Why It’s a Great Time to Fill Up Your Retirement Nest Egg!

 Do you still need cable TV?
 How much have you been spending directly on the kids?
 Will food costs go down?
 What about transportation?
 Insurance?

-Once you have figured out what you have been spending and how that spending will change, take steps to insure that any extra money goes into a retirement savings account.
+Once you have figured out what you have been spending and how that spending will change, take steps to ensure that any extra money goes into a retirement savings account.
 Automating your savings is a good way to make sure you save.

 The NewRetirement Retirement Planner makes it easy to work your evolving spending needs into your overall financial projections for much more accurate forecasting.